tylerjwilk/vuejs.org/src/v2/guide/index.md

   template: '<li>This is a todo</li>'
 })
 ```
+Remember that component registration must take place before the root Vue instance is created (with new Vue).
 Now you can compose it in another component's template:

 ``` html
 <ol>